jpikl/cfxnes/lib/docs/data-api.md

     .then(() => cfxnes.loadNVRAM()) // Restore its game saves
 ```

+#### .getNVRAMSize()

+Return NVRAM size of the currently running game.

+- **returns**: `number` - NVRAM size or `0` when NVRAM is unavailable

 #### .getNVRAM()

 Returns NVRAM data of the currently running game.

-- **returns**: `Uint8Array` | `null` - NVRAM data or `null` when NVRAM is not available
+- **returns**: `Uint8Array` - NVRAM data or `null` when NVRAM is unavailable

 #### .setNVRAM(data)

-Sets NVRAM data of the currently running game.
+Sets NVRAM data for the currently running game.
 The behavior of this method is undefined if NVRAM is unavailable or has different size then the provided data.

 - **data**: Uint8Array - NVRAM data

 #### .loadNVRAM()

 Loads NVRAM of the currently running game from IndexedDB.
+The method does nothing if there are no data to load or NVRAM is unavailable.

 - **returns**: `Promise` - promise resolved when data are loaded

 #### .saveNVRAM()

 Stores NVRAM of the currently running game into IndexedDB.
+The method does nothing if NVRAM is not available.

 - **returns**: `Promise` - promise resolved when data are stored